 Your Guide to Planning, Planting, and Growing Eremurus

-Eremurus are known for their distinctive, bottle brush flowers that bloom from late spring through early summer.
-These blossoms can be 2-feet long and can rise to a height of 7 feet or more.
-The blossoms open from the bottom up and are available in colors ranging from white and pink to yellow and orange.
-These impressive, early summer perennials, also known as foxtail lilies or desert candles, tower above other plants and add excitement to any flower garden.
+Eremurus are known for their fuzzy, bottle brush flowers that bloom from late spring through early summer.
+The flowers tower over other plants, and can reach heights of 5-6 feet.
+They open from the bottom up and are available in colors ranging from white and pink to yellow and orange.
+These impressive, early summer perennials, also known as foxtail lilies or desert candles, add excitement to any flower garden.

 What to Know About Eremurus

 Eremurus are native to the arid grasslands of Afghanistan and Iran.
 They are relatively cold tolerant if grown in very well-drained soil.
 Most varieties are winter hardy in zones 6-11.

 These clump-forming perennials may have leaves that are grasslike or strappy.
 The foliage emerges in early spring and is sensitive to frost.
 If necessary, protect the foliage with horticultural fabric.
 In cool climates, plant eremurus in a sheltered location.